 2. Except as provided in subsection 3 below, no person or entity shall moor or cause to be moored in a manner other than temporary mooring or anchorage as an incident of navigation more than three (3) registered watercraft and (3) hoists (add) for every one hundred (100) feet of the front lot line.
 For the purpose of determining the number of registered watercrafts permitted under this Ordinance, no more than four (4) personal watercraft, as defined in this Ordinance, shall be used for such calculations (DELETE).

-3. For each additional 100 feet of the front lot line in excess of the first 100 feet of front lot line provided for in subsections 1 and 2 above, one (1) additional dock hoist (ADD) and one (1) additional swim raft or other similar recreational devices or structures may be erected or maintained and three (3) additional registered watercraft may be moored.
+3. For each additional 100 feet of the front lot line in excess of the first 100 feet of front lot line provided for in subsections 1 and 2 above, one (1) additional dockTHREE(3) hoisSt (ADD) and one (1) additional swim raft or other similar recreational devices or structures may be erected or maintained and three (3) additional registered watercraft may be moored.

 Motion by Budros to approve changes to Section 2.13 C.1, 2 &3 as presented below, Seconded by Hawkins.